-Some channels (for example, channels 13 and 67) limit the power of transmission to 1 Watt so that there is less interference between boaters attempting to use the channel at the same time.
+Some channels (for example, channels 13 and 67) limit the transmit power to 1 Watt so that there is less interference between boaters attempting to use the channel at the same time.
 If you switch to one of these channels, the radio changes back to 1 Watt automatically.
-See the channel lists beginning on page 50 for a list of power-restricted channels
+See the channel lists beginning on page 29for a list of power-restricted channels.